Siege of Philippsburg (1644): Aftermath

 From Philippsburg, French troops crossed the Rhine and took most hostile garrisons on the left bank, including Worms, Oppenheim, Mainz and Landau but not the Spanish Frankenthal.
+Only the Lorraine garrison of Landau resisted for 5 days, the other towns surrendered without a fight.
+After Mainz's Elector Anselm Casimir had fled to Ehrenbreitstein, the cathedral chapter capitulated on 17 September and handed Mainz over to the French, against the will of the 800-strong imperial garrison and although 700 reinforcements had already arrived from Mercy's army under Obrist Wolf.
 Thereby, France had attained an accessible route into Germany north of the mountainous Black Forest, facilitating offensives against Bavaria.
 It also left Duke Charles of Lorraine fully isolated from his allies in his war against France.
 He lost his last strongholds in Lorraine with La Mothe in 1645 and Longwy in 1646.

-Mercy recovered Mannheim and Höchst in late autumn 1644, clearing the right bank of the Rhine from French garrisons except Philippsburg.
-Hatzfeld's Imperials and Werth with more than 5,000 Bavarians marched to defend Bohemia against the Swedes, that was almost defenseless due to the disintegration of Matthias Gallas's main Imperial army.
+Although Mercy recovered Mannheim and Höchst in late autumn 1644 and cleared the right bank of the Rhine from French garrisons except Philippsburg, his sovereign Maximilian of Bavaria was convinced afterwards that the war could no longer be won militarily.
+Therefore, Maximilian henceforth urged the Emperor to make a separate peace with France.
+Nevertheless, he supported him in the defence of Bohemia against the Swedes, which was almost defenceless due to the disintegration of Matthias Gallas's main Imperial army.
+In winter, Hatzfeldt's Imperials and Werth marched off to Bohemia with more than 5000 Bavarians.
 Defeated at Jankau in March 1645, Werth returned with only 1,500 men.
 Turenne used the opportunity for an early offensive into Swabia but was stopped in a surprise Bavarian assault at Herbsthausen in May.
+When he advanced again together with D'Enghien, the Battle of Alerheim took place in August, in which Mercy fell.
+Troops of the Emperor, although themselves under pressure by the Swedes along the Danube, had to come to the aid of the Bavarians and pushed the French back to Philippsburg in October.